Book2009/FE-NOC/README.md

   float adjustedYaw = pvYaw - clamp(distanceError * directionFactor, -20, 20);
   float pidOutput = compassPID.Run(adjustedYaw);
 ```
 From code above, we declare variables called `desireDistance` to set the perfect distance between the robot and wall.
-If parking step is not equal to 0 (it exit the main loop and going to perform parking) and it sees a block, set the `desireDistance` to 20 if not set to 40, and if it is in the main loop set it to 15. `distanceError` is to make the robot know that is it too far from `desireDistance`. deadband is to neglect small error.
+If parking step is not equal to 0 (it exits the main loop and going to perform parking) and it sees a block, set the `desireDistance` to 20 if not set to 40, and if it is in the main loop set it to 15. `distanceError` is to make the robot know that is it too far from `desireDistance`. deadband is to neglect small error.
 If `distanceError` is less than 2 then ignore them.
 Because we make the ultrasonic move left and right due to the block nearest to the robot, we need to add `directionFactor` to let the robot keep distance from the wall normally.
 The `adjustedYaw` is calculated by adjusting `pvYaw` using the `distanceError` and `directionFactor`, clamped between -20 and 20.
 Finally, the `pidOutput` is calculated using the `compassPID` controller to adjust the robot's steering.

 - #### **Section 12 [Obstacle Challenge round]**